davidrhoden/davidrhoden-basic-netlify/timeline/shopping-list-with-only-cabbage-mar-26-2026.md

 ---
-title: I made a short shopping lis.
+title: I made, and illustrated, a short shopping list.
 date: 2026-03-26T00:00:00
 excerpt: I made this whole fancy shopping list, and I went to the store, and you know what I _didn't_ get?
 summary: I made this whole fancy shopping list, and I went to the store, and you know what I _didn't_ get?